Introduction to Cyber Attack

 - Secure Wi-Fi networks and control access to hardware systems also.

 - Limit access to the database.
-Also, restrict permission to update or modify database other than a system admin.
+Also, restrict permission to update or modify a database other than a system admin.

 This has been guided to What is Cyber Attack.
 Here we discuss different types and how to protect yourself from cyber attack.
 You can also go through our other suggested articles to learn more –